 Interfacial Coupling

-Since STO exhibits a wide range of unique properties, such as superconductivity and incipient ferroelectricity, it is challenging to clarify what plays the major role in the enhancement of Tc in the 1UC FeSe/STO system.
-In order to further explore the substrate effect, we study 1UC FeSe grown on the rutile TiO2 (100) surface.
-We found that 1UC FeSe/TiO2 and 1UC FeSe/STO have very similar electronic structure, superconducting gap size and Tc.
-The similarities between these two systems suggest that the dielectric constant, strain and crystal symmetry from the substrate likely do not play important roles in the enhancement of Tc.
-The study shows that the interfacial e-ph coupling is most likely to be the key reason for enhancing superconductivity in 1UC FeSe/STO systems.
+STO exhibits a wide range of unique properties, such as superconductivity and incipient ferroelectricity.
+It is therefore challenging to identify what plays the major role in the enhancement of Tc in the 1UC (one unit-cell) FeSe/STO system.
+We explored the substrate effect by studying 1UC FeSe grown on a rutile TiO2 (100) surface.
+We found that 1UC FeSe/TiO2 and 1UC FeSe/STO have similar electronic structure, superconducting gap size, and Tc.
+The similarities between these two systems suggest that the dielectric constant, strain, and crystal symmetry of the substrate do not play important roles in the enhancement of Tc.
+Instead, it shows that interfacial e-ph coupling is most likely crucial for enhancing superconductivity in 1UC FeSe/STO systems.

 Robust Doping Level

-To understand the unique phenomena of “magic” doping level under the contest of iron-based superconductivity, we consider the possible interplay of first-order phase transition and superconductivity: Above a doping level of 0.11, an insulating phase may occur and form a phase separation between the superconducting phase and the insulation phase.
-As a result, only ~0.11 doping is visible by the ARPES experiment.
+To understand the unique phenomena of a 'magic' doping level in the context of iron-based superconductivity, consider the possible interplay of first-order phase transition and superconductivity.
+Above a doping level of 0.11, an insulating phase may form, resulting in phase separation between superconducting and insulating phases.
+As a result, only ~0.11 doping is visible in the ARPES experiment.

 2D Materials